 Directions

-- Prepare Chickpeas: If you choose to use dried chickpeas, soak them overnight and then cook until tender.
-Canned chickpeas offer a convenient alternative.
+- Prepare Chickpeas: If you use dried chickpeas, soak them overnight and then cook till tender.
+Canned ones work fine too.

-- Combine Ingredients: In your food processor, add the chickpeas, tahini, minced garlic, lemon juice, olive oil, cumin (if using), and salt.
+- Combine Ingredients: In your processor, add chickpeas, tahini, garlic, lemon juice, olive oil, cumin, and salt.

 Storage Tips

-- Hummus can be stored in the refrigerator for up to 5 days in an airtight container.
+- Keep hummus in the fridge for up to 5 days in an airtight container.

-- If you’d like to freeze hummus, it can be kept in a freezer-safe container for up to 3 months.
-Thaw in the fridge overnight before serving.
+- You can freeze it for up to 3 months.
+Thaw overnight in the fridge before eating.

 Variations of Hummus